romerogroup/pyprocar/docs/_sources/user-guide/fermi3d.rst.txt

 This function requires a list of kpoints and the eigen-values of the energy for a specific band.
 However one does not have to be concerned about the specifics of different layers and just use the pyprocar.fermi3D function to generate the fermi surface.
-The different arguments required by this function are explained in details at `the bottom of this page <fermi3D.html#pyprocar.scriptFermi3D.fermi3D>`_.
 This work would not have been possible without the amazing packages, `pyvista_doc
 <https://docs.pyvista.org/>`_ and `trimesh_doc
 <https://github.com/mikedh/trimesh>`_.